surniaulula/wpsso/readme.txt

 = 8.32.0-b.1 =

 (2021/06/22) Added a new SSO &gt; Advanced Settings &gt; Caching &gt; Cache Attachment Markup option.
+Fix to remove the Document SSO metabox from the WooCommerce orders and coupons editing pages.

 = 8.31.0 =